javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 Let's say we have a resource, and would like to close access to it any moment.

 What we can do is to wrap it into a revocable proxy, without any traps.
-Such proxy will forward operations to object, and we can disable it at any moment.
+Such a proxy will forward operations to object, and we can disable it at any moment.

 The syntax is: